Tuesday, 1 April 2025

 "We emphasize these 'maximum dimensions' since some of the BCI group 8D batteries are closer to group 6D or group 4D, but they are still labeled as 8D battery group and similar."

-The BCI group sizes are very relevant for vehicles, but less so for off-grid applications where mounting brackcts are not a consideration.
-Thus, many larger form factor (4D and up, 20" in length) drop-in lithium batterries are being produced that vary in width and height.
-One of the challenges involved is getting these sizes in and out of the 43's battery compartment is the limited clearance above.
+The BCI group sizes are very relevant for vehicles, but less so for off-grid applications where specific mounting methods and wiring configurations are not a consideration.
+Thus, many larger form factor (4D and up, 20" in length) drop-in LiFePo batterries are being produced that vary in dimensions and terminal styles.
+One of the challenges involved is getting these larger sizes in and out of the 435's battery compartment is the limited clearance above.

 This challenege was addressed by cutting down the side of the box in Maria's very large installation.
 Impressive.
 She also provided me battery compartment dimensions at 56x76x23 cm.
 (22X30X9") Thanks Maria!

 After some research, I purchased 2ea of the following as a first step.
-These will be fitted in Oct 2023.
+At 230AH each this doubles the existing house bank capacity.

 No comments: